ian-ofgod/DreamBelt/README.md

 Note:
 Fell free to contribute!
-The whole project was born during a 24h hacklaton so the code may not be as good as possile This code should be an example of a generic use of MKR1010 to send data coming from various sensor to a server via GET request.
+The whole project was born during a 24h hacklaton so the code may not be as good as possile.
+This code should be an example of a generic use of MKR1010 to send data coming from various sensor to a server via GET request.